Comprehensive Advising and Support

 ISA students enjoy free internet access at ISA on-site offices and/or computer labs at the host university.
 ISA will continue to install wireless internet services at additional program sites where available.

-Organized excursions are included with most programs to complement the academic component of the student's study abroad experience.
+Organized excursions are included with each program to complement the academic component of the student's study abroad experience.
 These complementary experiences are designed to engage student learning outside of the classroom in the five areas of the Discovery Model.
 Transportation and guided tours are included as well as hotel accommodations and breakfast during multi-day excursions.
 Additional optional excursions may be offered during each program that are not included in the program cost, but provide students other opportunities for discovery.

 *Excursions are not included for Intensive Month or J-Term programs.